 He added: "Something needs to be put in stone or in place as a memory.
 Every single day we still think about her, so it would be very fitting on the 20th anniversary to have something that is going to last forever and is a proper recognition of what she did when she was alive."

-Harry also revealed how he persuaded hilarious video message with him to promote Invictus – his tournament for wounded and injured veterans – in which she dismisses a mock threat from President Obama and wife Michelle with a wry, "Oh, really?
+Harry also revealed how he persuaded Queen Elizabeth to film a hilarious video message with him to promote Invictus – his tournament for wounded and injured veterans – in which she dismisses a mock threat from President Obama and wife Michelle with a wry, "Oh, really?
 Please."

 Harry said his grandmother the Queen had "great fun" filming the Invictus Games video Photo: Instagram